 One of the ways the military has traditionally acknowledged these sacrifices is to assure military members that, come what may, their families will be taken care of.
 From the routine—PX access, health care, housing allowances—to the extreme—SGLI, survivor benefits—military families know that their basic needs will be met.
 It doesn’t make it easy, but it makes it doable.
 That is, unless your spouse is the same gender as you are.

 I reached out to Military Partners and Families Coalition (MPFC), an organization that provides support, resources, education and advocacy for lesbian, gay, bisexual and transgender military partners and their families, because I know how hard this life can often be, even with the benefits extended to heterosexual married service members and their families.
 I also got in touch because every day I look around our beautiful neighborhood in San Diego and see the joy, companionship and acceptance woven into the fabric of this diverse community as couples of every variety hold hands, fall in love and share their lives.
 All military members can now openly experience this joy in their relationships, too, and that’s an enormous step forward.
 But we need to do more.

 June is LGBT Pride Month.
 It is a perfect time to renew our commitment to support ALL military families.
-Families serve too and military families deserve to be given the gratitude and the benefits to which they are entitled, regardless of their family composition.
-They’ve earned it, just like heterosexual partners and families have, and the American public wants to thank them the same way they thanks us.
+Families serve too, and military families deserve to be given the gratitude and the benefits to which they are entitled, regardless of their family composition.
+They’ve earned it, just like heterosexual partners and families have, and the American public wants to thank them the same way they thank us.
 In fact, there should be no “them” or “us.”
-MPFC is working to make this ideal a reality and I’m proud to stand with them as an ally military spouse.
+MPFC is working to make this ideal a reality, and I’m proud to stand with them as an ally military spouse.